Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning

 and let $\bar{\delta}_{i}=1-\delta_{i}$ indicate whether vehicle $i$ is an HDV.
 In the input matrix $B_{S}$, the vector $\mathbb{e}_{i_r}$ is a $2 n \times 1$ unit vector $(r=1,2, \ldots, k)$, with the $\left(i_{r}+n\right)$-th entry being one and the others being zeros.

 It is clear that the control input $u_i (t)$ $(i\in S)$ of AVs plays an important role in the closed-loop performance of the mixed traffic system. {It is shown in~\cite{zheng2020smoothing,wang2020controllability} that the ring road mixed traffic system~\eqref{Eq:SystemModel} with one or more AVs ($k \geq 1$) is always stabilizable (but not controllable).
-This result guarantees the existence of stabilizing control input $u_i(t)$.} In the following, we first analyze the case of noncooperative formation, where $u_i (t)$ $(i\in S)$ is designed locally.
+This result guarantees the existence of stabilizing control input $u_i(t)$.} In the following, we first analyze the case of noncooperative formation, where $u_i (t)$ $(i\in S)$ is designed individually.
 Specifically, we consider a noncooperative ACC-type controller that is similar to the HDVs' dynamics.
-Then, we consider the case of cooperative formation where the controllers of AVs are cooperatively designed based on $\mathcal{H}_2$ optimal control.
-The detailed formulations are presented in Sections~\ref{Sec:Pre-fixed} and~\ref{Sec:Re-designed} respectively.
+Then, we consider the case of cooperative formation where the controllers of AVs are cooperatively designed based on centralized $\mathcal{H}_2$ optimal control.
+These are discussed in Sections~\ref{Sec:Pre-fixed} and~\ref{Sec:Re-designed}, respectively.